bless643/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+Write a script that counts the number of directories and sub-directories in the current directory.

-Order by number of requests, most active host or IP at the top
+The current and parent directories should not be taken into account

-You are not allowed to use grep, egrep, fgrep or rgrep
+Hidden directories should be counted